Last Updated: 2018/04/22 19:09 US Central Time

 SNES/N64/GB Advance goodness, on the Wii.
 I’m so glad they keep porting these old games.
 I’d be a whole lot more grumpy if they didn’t.
 Nintendo – you’re saving the world every time you port another old game.
 You’re doing a good thing.

 - Breath of Fire & Breath of Fire II – Good old-school RPG’ing, as it should be.
+By gum, it’s so much fun to relive the 90s with the pixels and the anime look and all that.

 - Castlevania: Aria of Sorrow, Harmony of Dissonance, & Circle of the Moon – the old games. 😀 Sometimes ya just need a whip and the vampire’s castle.
+Based off of what made Castlevania Symphony of the Night so amazing, they play further with that success.

 - The Legend of Zelda: A Link to the Past & The Minish Cap – Link.
 Zelda.
 ‘Nuff said.
+They’re iconic.

 - Paper Mario – it’s corny, but the successor to Mario RPG.
 And fun.